Throvn/desktop.js/README.md

 - It tries to mimic the same naming convention as React.js's class components (e.g. `render`)
 - Built in components start with lower case letters
 - Custom components start with upper case letters
-- The main entry point is `React.render()`.
+- The main entry point is `GUI.render()`.
 Only call it once in your entire app.
 - The `<vStack />` borrows from SwiftUI, which puts all of its children from top to bottom
 - The `$gap` property (prop) is a style prop, applying 10 pixels of space between each of children.